INTRODUCING THE PATERNITY LEAVE CORPORATE TASK FORCE

 Dove Men+Care joined forces with Promundo to co-convene the Paternity Leave Corporate Task Force.
 The journey began at the World Economic Forum’s Annual Meeting at Davos in 2019, bringing together leading representatives from progressive and influential global businesses, governments and NGOs to discuss how to raise awareness of the benefits of paternity leave and create lasting change at scale.

 In order to turn talk into action, the Paternity Leave Corporate Task Force was formed to drive this movement forward.
 The Task Force brings together progressive companies, experts, public and non-profit organisations to identify, promote, accelerate and bring to scale commercially and societally sustainable solutions that will help improve access to and uptake of paternity leave for all men.
+Alongside founders Dove Men+Care and Promundo, members include Bank of America, Deloitte, Facebook, Twitter, Women Deliver, as well as UNICEF as a technical advisor.

 The Task Force will take a systemic approach across sectors to change culture and policy to help more men take paternity leave.
 This supports a proven solution toward the redistribution of unpaid care work and ultimately catalyses progress in achieving gender equality (UN SDG 5).